GrzegorzMeller/Explainable-LLM-Based-Question-Answering-in-Education/Codebook.md

 Example: <i>“It’s better to read it (slides) to reconfirm the answers.”</i> (P10)</p>

-<p><b>Rejection of Reliance:</b> Participant reports abandoning the answer as a learning resource and instead seeking information elsewhere. <br />
+<p><b>Non-Reliance:</b> Participant reports abandoning the answer as a learning resource and instead seeking information elsewhere. <br />
 Example: <i>“I would re-watch the lectures instead.”</i></p>
 <br />